Ioncrade/Minor-Project/README.md

-# Deepfake Detection with Vision Transformers and CNN Ensemble
+# Deepfake Detection with Vision Transformers and CNN Hybrid Architecture

 ## Overview